Viewing Configuration: Straight

-It gives just a little more reach than your binos, it’s lightweight and compact to stow and tote, and you mightn’t even need to mount it at all.
+It gives just a little more reach than your binoculars, it's lightweight and compact to stow and tote, and you mightn't even need to mount it at all.

 Being a hunter on the go, it can get tedious having to pull out, set up, and pack up tripods, monopods, and all the other "pods" out there just to get some decent, long-distance glassing in.

-This is an excellent supplement to your binos and to your full-size spotter, not an alternative.
+This is an excellent supplement to your binoculars and to your full-size spotter, not an alternative.

 With the low magnifications, the ability is certainly there.
 After about 15X power, you'll want to steady your glassing arm against your body or a tree or something of the sort to help stabilize the image.